jdeen/xkpassword/README.md

 Some of the things I am interested in doing in the near future.

+- More tests, didn't have the time to write it all
 - Local configuration file -> ex: `~/.xkpassword`
 - Check for a better dictionary
 - Ability to provide a dictionary (this should help languages other than English)